 Dental benefits are designed to save you money.
 If you understand your dental plan, you are better equipped to save money and maintain good oral health!

-Delta Dental plans often cover 100% of routine preventive and diagnostic care.
+Delta Dental plans often cover 100 percent of routine preventive and diagnostic care.
 This includes procedures like cleanings, exams, and x-rays because we believe in the power of preventive care.
 When we maintain our preventive care appointments, our dentist can ensure we’re less likely to need restorative dental care procedures down the line.

 1. Your dental plan has a deductible